 Table 2.
-Table of Dominance in Household Income Providers Generally Based on Gender and Types of Vulnerable/Marginal Groups and ryp es or vuine rabie/iviargii iai Groups Dominance Type Male Female Disabled Youth Other Notes Main household income earner For female household heads, women are considered the primary earners Household income manager Additional/ side income Others can include a child or other family members living in the same household.
+Table of Dominance in Household Income Providers Generally Based on Gender and Types of Vulnerable/Marginal Groups and Types of Valiferable/Marginal Croups Dominance Type Male Female Disabled Youth Other Notes Main household income earner For female household heads, women are considered the primary earners Household income manager Additional/ side income Others can include a child or other family members living in the same household.